 This isn't Tammy's first year klimbing Mt Kosci, and if there's one thing she's familiar with, it's breaking in some new hiking shoes.

-When you have cerebral palsy, your balance and strength is often impaired.
-The track to the summit of Mt Kosci varies from rocky gravel to cobblestones and quite uneven terrain.
 Shoes on a mountain are really important.
-You want them to be comfortable and supportive with a rigid base and good grip (sticky rubber works well), but at the same time not too heavy - we'll be walking up to 8 hours.
+You want them to be comfortable and supportive with a rigid base and good grip (Sticky rubber works well), but at the same time not too heavy - we will be walking up to 8 hours.
+At then end of 8 hours, in a thin sole, you can start to feel every stone on the final couple of km.

-Where to buy them?
 Your local outdoor centre or camping store are the best.
-They're experienced in fitting shoes for inclines and uneven surfaces.
+They are experienced in fitting shoes for inclines and uneven surfaces.
+Specialist athletic shoe stores (eg The Athlete’s foot) are also beginning to stock trail runners and hiking shoes.
 Try on all the kinds and walk around the store - a reputable store will also have an incline to stand on - make sure your toes don't hit the toe box at the top (otherwise this will happen on the mountain coming down and it is really painful).
+Sometimes, just like running shoes you may want to buy a size up.

 There are often some great bargains coming into Christmas and a good pair of shoes would make a great Christmas present and keep you motivated to train hard.